Glossary

 Looking for a list of supply side platforms?
 Here are some of the most popular.

 Google Ad Manager is both a supply side platform and an ad exchange (AdX).
 It’s free for publishers that have over 5 million page views and offers full capabilities for managing ad inventory for video, native, and custom ad formats.
 It provides a unified first-price auction (the winning bidder pays the highest price bid) to help increase transparency and fairness.
+Publishers can leverage first-party data to enrich their inventory offerings.

 Google Ad Manager works with open auctions, as well as direct-booked campaigns or Programmatic Guaranteed.
 It also ensures brand safety through certification by the Trustworthy Accountability Group against piracy, fraud, and malware, along with support for other industry initiatives.